pietervdvn/MapComplete/Docs/BuiltinLayers.md

   - **This layer is included automatically in every theme.
 This layer might contain no points**
-  - Not clickable by default.
-If you import this layer in your theme, override `title` to make this clickable
+  - This layer cannot be toggled in the filter view.
+If you import this layer in your theme, override `title` to make this toggleable.
   - Not visible in the layer selection by default.
 If you want to make this layer toggable, override `name`